clearlinux/telemetrics-client/src/probes/README.md

 The default probes provided along the telemetry client code are:

-* bertprobe: this probe reports on the Boot Error Region Table if such entry is found in ```/sys/firmware/acpi/tables/BERT```.

 * crashprobe: This probe processes core dump files.
 It can be registered as the kernel core file handler in /proc/sys/kernel/core_pattern.